Van Andel Arena

 Van Andel Arena is a multi-purpose arena situated in the Heartside district of Grand Rapids, Michigan, United States.
 The arena attracted over five million patrons in its first 5 years, 1996–2001.
-It serves as the home of the Grand Rapids Griffins of the American Hockey League and the Grand Rapids Gold of the NBA G League.
-It is also, as of January 2024, the home of the Grand Rapids Rise of the Pro Volleyball Federation.
-Seating 10,834 for ice hockey and up to 13,184 for concerts, Van Andel Arena is the fourth-largest arena in Michigan, as well as West Michigan's largest; only Little Caesars Arena in Detroit, the Jack Breslin Student Events Center in East Lansing, and Crisler Center in Ann Arbor, Michigan, are larger.
+It serves as the home of the Grand Rapids Griffins of the American Hockey League, the Grand Rapids Gold of the NBA G League, and the Grand Rapids Rise of Major League Volleyball.
+Seating 10,834 for ice hockey, 11,500 for basketball and up to 13,184 for concerts, Van Andel Arena is the fourth-largest arena in Michigan, as well as West Michigan's largest; only Little Caesars Arena in Detroit, the Jack Breslin Student Events Center in East Lansing, and Crisler Center in Ann Arbor, Michigan, are larger.